Cambridge-ICCS/FTorch/README.md

 <sup>*</sup> _The minimal example provided downloads the CPU-only Linux Nightly binary.
 [Alternative versions](https://pytorch.org/get-started/locally/) may be required._

+#### Windows Support

+If building in a windows environment then you can either
+1) Use WSL2 in which case the build process is the same as for Linux environment
+2) Use the Intel Fortran Compiler and build with Visual Studio in which case you must install Visual Studio followed by Intel OneAPI Base and HPC toolkit (ensure that the Intel Fortran compiler and VS integration is selected in the latter).
+3) Use GNU Fortran compiler with MinGW (not tested)

 ### Library installation

 To build and install the library: